 I’m using both Firefox Dev.
 Edition and Edge as browsers currently, but I also used Brave in the past (which I liked a lot actually).
-I use Firefox as my main browser, but having a Chromium based browser around is somehow necessary when you’re a web developer these days - unfortunatley, we’ve reached a point where certain things only work there.
-Anway, my browser extensions are pretty basic:
+All my browsers use my custom start page to have everything important right at my fingertips.
+I use Firefox as my main browser and my browser extensions are pretty basic:

 - uBlock Origin (all browsers)

 Other than that, Notion is what I use for notes, personal task management and writing while ProtonMail takes care of my emails.
 When I need to edit pixels, I’m using GIMP or Photopea and when I have to work with vectors, I’m using Figma or Inkscape.